s-yadav/react-number-format/documentation/v5/docs/customization.md

     const { key } = e;
     const { selectionStart, selectionEnd, value = '' } = el;

-    // if multiple characters are selected and user hits backspace, no need to handle anything manually if (selectionStart !== selectionEnd) {
+    // if every thing is selected and deleted remove the negation as well if (selectionStart !== selectionEnd) {
-      onKeyDown(e);
+      // if multiple characters are selected and user hits backspace, no need to handle anything manually onKeyDown(e);
       return;
     }

     // if user is pressing '-' we want to change it to '()', so mark there is negation in the number if (key === '-') {
-      toggleNegation(!hasNegation);
+      toggleNegation((hasNegation) => !hasNegation);
       e.preventDefault();
       return;
     }